 - Control allergies and fleas.
 See your veterinarian to make sure your pet is getting proper allergy relief.
 To prevent itching and scratching from fleas, use

-Advantage® II to prevent and control infestations.
+Advantage® to prevent and control infestations.

 - Vacuum often.
 Be diligent in your vacuuming efforts.
 Frequent vacuuming is the best way to keep your home hair free.